telerik/ajax-docs/controls/fileexplorer/security.md

 Below follows an illustrative example of validating user actions through the `ItemCommand` event.

 You can implement a thorough security layer by [creating a custom content provider]({%slug fileexplorer/server-side-programming/use-custom-filebrowsercontentprovider%}) where you can perform all necessary permissions and validation checks according to application pool identity, Windows permissions and so on.
+You can find an example in the following live demo: [Filter files and download](http://demos.telerik.com/aspnet-ajax/fileexplorer/examples/applicationscenarios/filteranddownloadfiles/defaultcs.aspx).

 You may also want to: